As you learn more about WordPress, you may occasionally come across the term blogroll.

 This section provides some additional link functionality …

-Link Relationship (XFN) – XFN (XML Friends Network) is a way to define your relationship to the linked person.
-For example, if you have a professional relationship with Tennyson Gould and you link to his blog, you would probably check co-worker or colleague.
+Link Relationship (XFN) – XFN stands for XML Friends Network – allows you to define your relationship to the linked person.
+For example, if you work with Zane Schwartz and you link to his blog, you would probably tick co-worker or colleague.

 XFN relationships are optional for WordPress links.
-You can leave everything in this section blank and your links will work just fine.
-Defining relationships with XFN makes the links defined on your site more understandable to some sites and search engines that use this information.
+You can leave everything in this section blank and all of your links will work just fine.
+Defining relationships with XFN makes your links more understandable to some sites and search engines that use this information.

 rel – This field specifies the ‘rel’ attribute that will be assigned to your link.
-The rel attribute is used to define a relationship between the current document and the linked document.
+The rel attribute defines the relationship between the current document and the linked document.
 For example, if you don’t want search engines to follow your link, type nofollow into this field.
 Separate multiple ‘rel’ keywords using spaces.

 To learn more about XFN, visit the site below: